f5devcentral/f5-rseries-training/docs/rseries_troubleshooting.rst

 Storage / Disk
 ==============

 Some rSeries appliances have a single SSD disk, while other models have dual SSD disks that are RAID-1 mirrored.
-The r2600,r2800,r4600,r4800,r5600,r5800,r5900,r5920-DF models all contain a single SSD, while the r10600,r10800,r10900 contain 2 SSD's that are RAID-1 mirrored.
+The r2600,r2800,r4600,r4800,r5600,r5800,r5900,r5920-DF models all contain a single SSD, while the r10600,r10800,r10900,r10920-DF,r12600-DS,r12800-DS,r12900-DS platforms contain 2 SSD's that are RAID-1 mirrored.

+The capacity advertised for disk sizes are larger than what is seen inside the systems due to over provisioning as described here:

+'K000135513: F5OS platform (rSeries/VELOS) shows different disk size compared to platform data sheet <https://my.f5.com/manage/s/article/K000135513>_`

 Below is an example of an r10900 appliance with RAID-1 mirrored disks.
 You can use the CLI command **show components component storage** to see the disks and their overall size.
+The system has dual 1TB disk, but due to over provisioning the actual usable space is ~735GB.

 .. code-block:: bash